smithi1/octopus-timing/README.md

 1. Create custom layers in the Lambda console, to allow the module access to the Python 3.7 modules listed in `requirements.txt` (and their dependencies).
 AWS provide a layer called `AWSLambda-Python37-SciPy1x` which contains numpy and I've provided two more custom layer files - one containing pytz and Pandas (without numpy) and the other with Ask-Flask plus dependencies.
 Use mine or build your own, your choice.
 2. Create a new Lambda function, and add the three layers, with the Alexa Skills Kit as the trigger, and provisioned access to CloudWatch logs.
-3. Create a zip file containing the `octopus` folder, `lambda_function.py` and `PC2ED.csv` , and upload using the "Function code" area of the skill editor, and ensure that the runtime is Python 3.7, and the handler box reads `lambda_function.lambda_handler`.
+3. Create a zip file containing the `octopus` folder and `lambda_function.py` and upload using the "Function code" area of the skill editor, and ensure that the runtime is Python 3.7, and the handler box reads `lambda_function.lambda_handler`.
 You can also use the code editor provided to have an editable version of the code in there.

- The code requires the `octopus` folder, `lambda_function.py`, and `PC2ED.csv` to be  present.
+ The code requires the `octopus` folder and `lambda_function.py` to be  present.

 ### Alexa Developer Console Setup